Payroll Philippines Guide

 Regular Internal Audits

-With the BIR and Department of Labor increasing audit activities by approximately 35% since 2022, proactive internal audits have become essential.
-Best practices include:
+With the BIR and Department of Labor increasing audit activities, proactive internal audits have become essential.
+Best practices include quarterly reviews of withholding tax calculations and periodic assessment of regional wage order compliance.

 Banking Relationship Management